kshutkin/package-build/pkgbld-plugin-dts-buddy/README.md

 ## Behavior

 The plugin enables declaration generation in `tsconfig.json`, updates the package `types` and export metadata, and runs `dts-buddy` after the JavaScript build completes.
-Each PKG BLD entry is exposed as a module in the generated declaration bundle.
+Public PKG BLD entries are exposed as modules in the generated declaration bundle.
+Private `package.json#imports` entries and declaration targets are left to their own declaration producer.

 # License